John Charles & Co: John Charles & Co

-On the collapse of coachbuilders Chalmer & Hoyer two ex-employees John I. Dalrymple and Charles H. Livesay purchased some of the equipment and set up as a new company John Charles & Co at South Avenue, Sandieombe Road, Kew Gardens.
+On the collapse of coachbuilders Chalmer & Hoyer two ex-employees John I. Dalrymple and Charles H. Livesay purchased some of the equipment and set up as a new company John Charles & Co at South Avenue, Sandyeombe Road, Kew.
 They quickly assembled an impressive range of customers and produced a variety of saloons and open bodies on chassis as varied as the Alvis Speed 20, Ford 8, Lagonda M45, Lagonda Rapier, Morris 10, Singer 9, Wolseley Hornet, Railton and Lancia Dilambda.

 They took a stand at the London Motor Show in 1933 and 1934.
 In 1934 they moved to larger premises in Brentford, West London and gained orders from Citroën and Crossley Motors.
 They also started to use the name Ranalah as a brand name on some of their bodies.

 The rapid growth seems to have taken a toll on finances and in early 1935 the company failed.